How to Attract Bluebirds: Tips and FAQs

 What Bluebird Species Can I Attract?

 North America boasts three distinct bluebird species: eastern bluebirds in the east and both western and mountain bluebirds in the west.
+Learn how to tell the difference between a western bluebird vs an eastern bluebird.

 What Kind of Nest Box Should I Buy or Build?

-I See a New Nest in my Bluebird Box.
+I See a New Nest in My Bluebird Box.
 How Can I Tell if It’s a Bluebird Nest?

 Here’s a quick guide to identifying the eggs and nests of some of the most likely species you’ll find in your bluebird nest box.